burhanusman/bu-website/content/notes/Statistics/universal_sentence_encoder_for_text_similarity.md

 ---
-title: "Universal Sentence Encoser for Text Similarity"
+title: Universal Sentence Encoser for Text Similarity
-author: "Burhan Usman"
+author: Burhan Usman
-date: 2020-07-20T11:53:49-07:00
+date:
-description: "How to plot the learning curve in scikit-learn for machine learning in Python."
+description: How to plot the learning curve in scikit-learn for machine learning in Python.
 type: technical_note
-draft: false

 ---
 ```python
 import tensorflow_hub as hub
 from sklearn.metrics.pairwise import cosine_similarity